DG structures on odd categorified quantum sl(2): Differentials and fantastic filtrations

-and its endomorphism dg-algebra $R = \END_{\oUqp}(\mathbb{X}_{\l})$.
+and its endomorphism dg-superalgebra $R = \End_{\oUcat}(\mathbb{X}_{\l})$.
+We provide a fantastic filtration of the representable dg-supermodule associated to $\cal{E}\cal{F}\onel$.
 Here our investigation departs from \cite{EQ2} in that the most natural filtration \\ on the morphism $\cal{E}\cal{F}\onel$ leads to a trivial differential when we impose the fantastic filtration condition

 In Definition~\ref{def:modorder} we define an order $\prec$ on $I$ for which the maps in \eqref{eq:EF-fant} give rise to fantastic filtrations.